eyalzek/price-alert/README.md

 Poll an Amazon sale page (or multiple pages) for a maximum price and send yourself an email if the price check passes.

 ## Installation
 Clone the repository.
-This code was written for python 2.7, you should also have [pip](https://pip.pypa.io/en/stable/) installed.
-To install external dependencies:
+This code was written for python 3 (3.6.3), you should also have [pip](https://pip.pypa.io/en/stable/) installed.

+- To install required libraries:

-`pip install -r requirements.txt`
+`pip install --user -r requirements.txt`

+note that one the libraries used is the `lxml` library, which requires a couple of extra packages on Ubuntu:

+`[sudo] apt install libxml2-dev libxslt-dev`

 ## Configuration
 Configuration is held in json format, `config.json` is used by default and has some configuration for reference, but a different file can be passed using the command line flags. you must set your email credentials.
 Required configuration: